 Hatch is the coming together of two leading third sector organisations locally – Open Door Charity and Utopia Project.
-Building upon over 10 years shared experience, the ambition with Hatch is to rethink the process, shape and content of emotional wellbeing interventions throughout the education sector.
+Building upon over 10 years shared experience, the ambition with Hatch is to rethink the process, shape and content of emotional wellbeing interventions in Wirral.

 Making modern, creative and progressive therapeutic services available when they are needed, delivered in a way which young people can relate to and understand.
 Transforming the support process into a journey of optimism, learning and opportunity.

 Hatch is here to make sure that you have emotional wellbeing support available to you, on your terms, when you need it.